A Coinigy Review

 A bit pricey for inexperienced users: the price ranges from $223 to $1,200

 It’s probably fair to say that even though the intention was to create a ridiculously simple process of managing and trading cryptocurrency profiles, it still falls somewhat short of what beginners really expect.
 It turns out there’s a learning curve, which means new traders have to learn at a fast rate.
 The reason is that some sets of features are a bit too complex to grasp all at once.
 Consequently, freshmen would need to pick up the pace in order to get through the bulk of the resources they will be faced with.
 Does this make sense?

 More so, the Support segment comes handy when breaking down various initial steps like the layout or working with charts.
 Another plus is the Youtube channel, where beginners can use videos to better explore the platform.
-Remarkably, Coinigy reviews by most of their clients (beginners at the time) suggest that using the guides and videos actually made them more confident in learning the platform and standard value light (OHLC) graphs.
+Remarkably, Coinigy review by most of their clients (beginners at the time) suggest that using the guides and videos actually made them more confident in learning the platform and standard value light (OHLC) graphs.

 Coiningy also offers paid membership to all users.
 The problem here is that there is no decline button.
 If you’re looking at subscriptions, you have no other choice than to accept the offer because it’s how the platform operates.
 In other words, no subscription, no bot for you.
 On the bright side, you’ll get an instant 30-day free trial.
 To be honest, this makes the process a whole lot easier, particularly if you are just learning the ropes or looking to come up while using charts and technical analysis indicators provided by various exchanges.